 However, the Urbit kernel is minimal and designed so that it will never have to change.
 This would be a great advantage.
 I could go to another planet, take my server with me and it will still run as will all my applications.
 There may be new applications popular on a local planet that I want to adopt.
 Or applications that are social in nature may be confined in popularity to a particular planet.
 But on a fundamental level, the technological compatibility should be maintained.

-In my view, Urbit is a superior technological paradigm that will prove superior on many dimensions.
+In my view, Urbit is the technological paradigm of the future that will prove superior on many dimensions.
 But today, the benefits are not as apparent, while the immaturity and weirdness is.
 But the multi-planetary settlement scenario clearly illustrates the elegance and power of Urbit, at least in this instance.

 Thanks to Dosnul-Sogteg for pointing out how the functional and deterministic nature of Urbit makes remote maintenance easier.